The influence of Parker spiral on the reflection-driven turbulence: Introduction

 \section{Introduction}

-The solar corona and the solar wind exhibit temperatures and outflow speeds well in excess of what static, radiative-equilibrium models predict; the mechanisms that supply the required energy remain debated \citep{Parker1958,DeMoortel2015, Cranmer2017, Chandran2021}.
+The solar corona and the solar wind exhibit temperature and velocity profiles that cannot be fully explained by \citet{Parker1958}’s simple isothermal hydrodynamic model.
+The mechanisms that supply the energy required to explain the differences remain debated \citep{DeMoortel2015, Cranmer2017, Chandran2021}.
 A prominent idea is that motions in the photosphere launch Alfvénic waves into open flux tubes.
-These waves travel outward, and somehow dissipate, heating the plasma \citep{Cranmer2009, DePontieu2007}.
-This heating not only raises plasma temperature but also increases pressure, thereby contributing to wind acceleration \citep{Tu1987,Cranmer2007}.
+These waves travel outward and somehow dissipate, heating the plasma \citep{Cranmer2009, DePontieu2007}, both raising plasma temperature and increasing magnetic or wave pressure, thereby contributing to wind acceleration \citep{Tu1987,Cranmer2007}.
 Observational support comes from measurements of ubiquitous Alfvénic fluctuations in fast solar wind streams, as reported by early spacecraft \citep{Belcher1971, Tu1995} and consolidated in later reviews \citep{Bruno2013}.
-Recent in-situ data indicate that large-amplitude Alfvén waves carry sufficient energy to account for much of the required coronal heating and wind acceleration power \citep{Halekas2023,Rivera2024}.
+Recent in-situ data indicate that large-amplitude Alfvén waves can carry substantial energy for coronal heating and wind acceleration \citep{Halekas2023,Rivera2024}.

 However, a fundamental theoretical limitation arises because in a homogeneous medium, Alfvén waves propagating in a single direction do not interact nonlinearly and thus cannot by themselves sustain a turbulent cascade that dissipate their energy \citep{Kraichnan1965,Barnes1974}.
-In the solar wind these counter-propagating fluctuations can be generated by partial reflection of outward waves from background Alfvén-speed gradients, a process termed \say{reflection-driven turbulence} (RDT) \citep{Velli1989,Velli1993,Matthaeus1999, Verdini2007}.
+In the solar wind, counter-propagating fluctuations can be generated by partial reflection of outward waves from background Alfvén-speed gradients, a process termed \say{reflection-driven turbulence} (RDT) \citep{Velli1989,Velli1993,Matthaeus1999, Verdini2007}.
 Numerical and analytical models suggest this mechanism can supply a significant fraction of the heating necessary to maintain fast solar wind streams \citep{Verdini2009,Chandran2009, Chandran2019, Chandran2021}.
+We note that when compressibility is included, parametric decay instability can also generate counter-propagating and compressible fluctuations from finite-amplitude Alfvén waves, though the relative importance of this mechanism in solar wind turbulence evolution remains debated \citep{Malara2000}.

 Most models of solar wind turbulence, and RDT specifically, assume a purely radial background magnetic field for simplicity.
 Beyond the Alfvén point, where the solar wind speed equals the Alfvén speed, the Sun’s rotation twists the field into the well-known Parker spiral (PS) (\citealt{Parker1958,Weber1967}).
 Close to the Sun, the spiral angle is very small, but beyond approximately $0.3$-$1$AU the azimuthal component becomes significant, such that it could alter wave propagation and nonlinear coupling \citep{Verdini2008,Owens2013, Verdini2018a}.